Tekphonik/android-generate-structure/README.md

 # Android Structure Generation

-This script is used to generate a basic Activity-View-TouchListener structure in the current directory.
+This script is used to generate a basic Activity-View-TouchListener structure for Android Custom View Projects in the current directory.

 ## Installation